 For the doctors, the emotional burden of guilt and self-blame because of an unexpected/ traumatic death was widely reported.
 Doctors perceived that their inability to prevent an unexpected death was their fault because death prevention was a normal part of ED work.
 Consequently, the participants stated that the tendency to reflect on what could have been done to prevent death, even though death was the only outcome, was not uncommon.
 The concept of guilt and self-blame also highlighted the conflict regarding the focus of ED work to save lives, as opposed to the core values of comfort care.
-Although some doctors reported the self-blame as a reflective process for future practice, their feelings of guilt, regret, and self-blame felt by the participants, professional boundaries within the emotions expressed in EOLC provision were reported as being important.
+Although some doctors reported the self-blame as a reflective process for future practice, their feelings of guilt, regret, and self-blame remained.
+Overall, despite the feelings of sadness, grief, guilt, and self-blame felt by the participants, professional boundaries within the emotions expressed in EOLC provision were reported as being important.